aws-solutions-library-samples/guidance-for-sap-generative-ai-assistant-on-aws/README.md

 * langchain-0.0.190
 * pyathena-3.3.0

-In next release of the guidance, we intend to provide instructions about how to custmozed the libraries yourself by downloading from official sources (as below):
+In next release of the guidance, we intend to provide instructions about how to customize the libraries yourself by downloading from official sources (as below):

 * [SQL Alchemy](https://www.sqlalchemy.org/download.html)
 * [PyAthena](https://pypi.org/project/PyAthena/#files)